Get insider access

 5. Best Portable Personal Blender

-If you want a portable option that you can use to blend a smoothie on the go, consider the Ninja Blast.
+If you want the best personal smoothie blender with a portable design, consider the Ninja Blast.
 This model doesn't perform as well as conventional blenders like the Ninja Foodi Power Nutri DUO, but its battery-powered design gives it a few advantages.
 You can use it to blend a smoothie on the go, whether you're outside, at your desk, or making a post-workout snack at the gym.
 Its lightweight, compact design makes it easy to carry around, including the motor base and blades, and its resealable lid makes it easy to enjoy a smoothie on the go since you can open it with a push of a button.

-However, compared to the other blenders on this list, it struggles more with fibrous ingredients like leafy greens or blueberries, so you won't get the same perfectly smooth blend you do with the DUO.
+However, compared to the other blenders on this list, it struggles more with fibrous ingredients, so you won't get the same perfectly smooth fruit smoothies that you do with the DUO.
 However, it still does a decent job of blending fibrous ingredients, and adding a couple of ice cubes isn't an issue.
 Unfortunately, it's difficult to clean since the motor base and blades have some tough-to-reach spots that trap food.
 You can put the jar in the dishwasher for a quick clean.

 If you want more battery-powered options, check out our recommendations for the best portable blenders.